candiceywu/workout-tracker/README.md

 ## Languages and technologies used
-This application utilized HTML, CSS, Javascript, Node.js, Express.js, Mongoose, Heroku.
+This application utilized HTML, CSS, Javascript, Node.js, Express.js, MongoDB, Mongoose, and Heroku.

 ## Usage
+When the user loads the page, they are given the option to create a new workout or continue with their last workout.
+The user can then:

+  * Add exercises to their most recent workout plan by clicking on 'Continue Workout' and logging their most recent activity;

+  * Add new exercises to a new workout plan by selecting 'New Workout' and logging their latest activity;

+  * View the combined weight of multiple exercises from the past seven workouts by clicking on 'Dashboard'; and

+  * View the total duration of each workout from the past seven workouts once on the 'Dashboard' page.

 ## Contributing